Course Outline

 Example of an Accrual as a Current Liability

 Assume that a company has an emergency sewer repair on December 30.
 The plumbing contractor said the bill will be finalized and mailed to the company on January 10; however, the bill will be approximately $6,000.
-The company will need to accrue the expense incurred and the related current liability before the December 31 financial statements are prepared.
-The adjusting entry will debit Repairs Expense for $6,000, and credit Accrued Expenses Payable for $6,000.
+Under the accrual method of accounting, the company must accrue this expense and liability prior to issuing its December 31 financial statements.
+This is accomplished by recording an adjusting entry that debits the income statement account Repairs Expense for $6,000, and credits the balance sheet current liability account Accrued Expenses Payable for $6,000.

-Examples of other expenses that usually need an accrual adjusting entry resulting in a current liability include wages, utilities, bonuses, taxes, and interest.
+Examples of other expenses that typically require an accrual adjusting entry that increases a current liability account include wages, utilities, bonuses, taxes, and interest.

 Example of an Accrual as a Current Asset

 Assume that during December a company has earned interest of $5,000 on its investment in U.S. Treasury bills.
-However, the interest will be received by the company on February 15.
-The company needs to accrue the revenue it earned and the related current asset before the December 31 financial statements are prepared.
-The adjusting entry will debit Interest Receivable for $5,000, and credit Investment Income for $5,000.
+However, all of the interest will be received by the company on February 15.
+Under the accrual method of accounting, the company must accrue the revenue it earned but had not received as of December 31.
+The adjusting entry dated December 31 will debit the balance sheet current asset account Interest Receivable for $5,000, and will credit the income statement account Investment Income for $5,000.

 Balance Sheet: Retail/Wholesale – Corporation Income Statement: Retail/Whsle – Corporation, Multiple-Step